tqwewe/channels-console/README.md

 This crate provides an easy-to-configure way to monitor Tokio channels.
 Track per-channel metrics such as queue depth, send/receive rates, and memory usage, directly from your terminal.

 [tokio-console](https://github.com/tokio-rs/console) is an awesome project, but it currently provides insights only into tasks and resources.
 [There are plans](https://github.com/tokio-rs/console/issues/278) to add support for `mpsc` channels, but it's still in progress.
-This lib tries to fill this gap, but offering a _quick & easy_ way to instrument Tokio channels in any Rust application.
+This lib tries to fill this gap, by offering a _quick & easy_ way to instrument Tokio channels in any Rust application.

 ## Features